Child rapist gets life for 1980s murder of 2 California boys

 POMONA, Calif.
 (AP) - A convicted child rapist who killed two 6-year-old boys in Southern California in the 1980s was sentenced Tuesday to life in prison without the possibility of parole.

-Kenneth Rasmuson, 59, was sentenced in Los Angeles County Superior Court in Pomona.
+Kenneth Rasmuson, 59, showed no emotion as he was sentenced in Los Angeles County Superior Court in Pomona.

 Rasmuson abducted and killed 6-year-old Jeffrey Vargo, who disappeared on July 2, 1981, after he left his house in Anaheim Hills in Orange County to look at a fireworks stand.